 It’s inevitable; if you’re a keen traveller, there will come a time when you will find yourself in foreign lands over the Christmas period.
-Bring on the feels.
+Put on some sad Christmas songs and bring on the feels.

 - That feeling when you realise you’re missing out on celebrations back home